joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 Prefix Scan | 28 minutes          | 110,857                     | 2 minutes, 57 seconds

 It seems there is another bottleneck I am running into.
 I'm not sure what.
-I noticed the queue size was quite large for the most of the test, which suggests more hardware could help the problem.
+I noticed the queue size was quite large for most of the test duration, which suggests more hardware could help the problem.
 Maybe Azure Functions said "no more nodes!".
 Not sure.

 ## Conclusion